(Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

 9. RENT QUAD BIKES AND VISIT RED BEACH AND BLACK BEACH

 You can rent quads (ATVs) just about anywhere on the island for about 30 to 40 euros per 24 hours.
-They give you the freedom to go where ever you want, and I would definitely head to black beach and red beach if you get the chance.
+They give you the freedom to go wherever you want, and I would head to black beach and Red Beach if you get the chance.

 The island of Santorini isn’t well known for its beaches so if you are a beach person, take advantage of these beaches!